11 Best Free (Addictively Fun) Puzzle Games for iPhone

 ULTRAFLOW 2

-Seemingly simple-looking puzzle games are really the best.
+Seemingly simple-looking iPhone puzzle games are really the best.
 The minimalist, vector-style visuals of ULTRAFLOW 2 really speak to that kind of modern, “flat” aesthetic.
-At its most basic level, ULTRAFLOW is like a mini golf style game.
-What’s different is that your “ball” can only “bounce” off walls a limited number of times before sinking into the “hole.”
+At its most basic level, ULTRAFLOW is like a mini golf-style game.
+What’s different about it is that your “ball” can only “bounce” off walls a limited number of times before sinking into the “hole.”
 Can you do it?

 King Rabbit

 With a retro-inspired blocky art style, King Rabbit exudes both cuteness and nostalgia.
-In this action puzzle game, the goal is to get your little white rabbit safely to the goal in each level.
+In this action-puzzle game for iPhone, the goal is to get your little white rabbit safely to the goal in each level.
 Collect items along the way, avoid obstacles and hazards, and hop your way to safety.
 You can even create your own levels to share with the larger community!

 Cube Critters